 Now you know what benefits of recommendation systems you may experience.
 If you are intending to implement an ML-based recommendation system to your website you need to do the following actions:

-Identify your KPIs that can be improved with recommenders and decide on the strategy you want to use – how you would like to use the data.
-For example, you may want to increase the repeat sales, sell more new products or reduce the operational costs.
+- Identify your KPIs that can be improved with recommenders and decide on the strategy you want to use - how you would like to use the data.
+For example, you may want to increase repeat sales, sell more new products, or reduce operational costs.

 Hopefully, this article makes it easy to understand all aspects of recommenders and gave you a vector for further steps for building your own recommendation system!

 Need a recommendation system for your marketplace?Contact Us